 The PayPal Here app is used to process payments using the device and allows merchants to scan or swipe credit cards, manually enter details, accept PayPal as a form of payment and accept cheques in the US.
 Presently there is no PayPal Here app for Android devices, only iPhone.

-In a press release the company said that general availability will be available to residents within a month, and claims that an Android version of the app will be ready by then too.
+In athe company said that general availability will be available to residents within a month, and claims that an Android version of the app will be ready by then too.
 PayPal also promise that the device and app will be “free for both merchants and consumers, with no account setup or monthly fees”.